SharePoint/PnP-Guidance/articles/Document-library-templates-sample-app-for-SharePoint.md

         }
 ```

-After you create the document library, go to the  **Library settings** on your document library to review the name, description, document versioning setting, content type, and custom fields the app assigned to your document library.
+After you create the document library, go to the  **Library settings** on your document library to review the name, description, document versioning setting, content type, and custom fields the add-in assigned to your document library.

 **Figure 2.
 Library settings applied by the app**